 Many of our long-term projects with governments worldwide focus on protecting Critical National Infrastructure (CNI).
 CNI includes major transport links, such as airports and ports, energy infrastructure, and communications networks.
 CNI is so fundamental to the effective functioning of an economy and a nation, that it makes sense to target major resilience projects on these national assets.
 Coupled with this focus, we also undertake national projects on those hazards that are most likely to affect CNI, such as flooding.

 The impacts of a disaster don’t cease once the worst of the crisis has passed, and some of these impacts are less evident than the immediate relief and aid needs.
 Sadly, disasters are frequently a catalyst to individuals becoming vulnerable to exploitation, either through the breakdown of community and family structures, through economic desperation, or because criminal groups take advantage of the chaos that follows a disaster.
 There is a direct correlation between disaster events and people being trafficked through criminal networks.
-Rescue Global works on projects that counter modern slavery, in collaboration with key agencies and organisations worldwide.
+Resilience Global works on projects that counter modern slavery, in collaboration with key agencies and organisations worldwide.